codetaylor/dropt-1.12/docs/json/syntax.md

 * `dropCount`: <code>[IRandomFortuneInt](#irandomfortuneint)</code>
     + &#x1F539;*Optional* - if omitted, defaults to `1`.
     + This object defines how many times the weighted picker will be queried for drops.
+    + Note: `dropCount` does not apply to forced drops.

 * `drops`: <code>[IRuleDrop](#iruledrop)[]</code>
     + &#x1F539;*Optional* - if omitted, no drops will be processed.